zzl/go-webview2/README.md

 # GO-WebView2

-Use Microsoft Edge WebView2 Control excel in golang.
+Use Microsoft Edge WebView2 Control in golang.

 ## Source code